Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 ## more catting practice
 **Commands used:**
-- `cat`  : Used to
+- `cat /path/to/file`  : Used to concatenate/read files with specified absolute path

 **Thought Process:**
-- Need to
+- Need to read the "flag" file in "/usr/aarch64-linux-gnu/" directory without using cd to get the flag i.e open with absolute path, so read it using `cat /path/to/file` command.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command ` cat /usr/aarch64-linux-gnu/flag` to read the file "flag" specified by its absolute path and get the flag.

 **Flag Obtained:**
-- **
+- *pwn.college{oBrZuXVh0wVu5jxaRpRcziMAOmZ.dBjM5QDLwMTN0czW}*

 ## grepping for a needle in a haystack
 **Commands used:**